robertdebock/ansible-role-clamav/README.md

 # defaults file for clamav

 # SELinux has to be configured to allow scanning.
 Set clamav_can_scan_system to
-# either "yes" or "no".
+# either "true" or "false".
 Only has effect on systems that support SELinux.
-clamav_can_scan_system: yes
+clamav_can_scan_system: true

 # Configure any parameter using "regexp" and "line".
 The parameter "regexp"
 # contains the line that needs to be replaced.
 The replacement is stored in